natecraddock/open-reckless-drivin/README.md

 Code: B3FB09B1EB

 Registration keys can also be generated in your name using a Python script.
 See [the wiki](https://github.com/natecraddock/open-reckless-drivin/wiki/Decryption) for more info.

----

-This is the original source code for the mac shareware game "Reckless Drivin'", originally released in 2000.

-The source code is in C, project.mcp is a CodeWarrior project file which was used to build it.
-To be able to upload this to git, Line endings have been converted to Unix style, and the resource forks of the rsrc files have been moved to the data fork.
-You may need to revert these changes before being able to build it on a classic Macintosh.